solo-fsw/opensesame4_plugin_markers/readme.md

 How the markers package can best be installed depends on the OpenSesame installation and whether it is installed system-wide (available for all users of the pc, usually through the Start menu), or whether it is installed in a Conda environment.

 ### OpenSesame system installation
 When using a system-wide installation of OpenSesame, the plugin can be installed in the Users folder `C:\Users\%USERNAME%\AppData\Roaming\Python\Python311\site-packages`.
+To do so, the `--user` flag must be used when installing the plugin with `pip install`.
 When different users need to use the plugin on one computer, they must all install the plugin separately.

 - Make sure Git is installed.